Mar 4, 2022

 REINHARD HEERKLOSS: It's a big jump in history.

-[ARCHIVE CLIP: [[cheering]]
+[ARCHIVE CLIP: [cheering]]

 LATIF: The Berlin Wall fell.

-REINHARD HEERKLOSS: The Berlin Wall fall.
+REINHARD HEERKLOSS: The Berlin Wall falls.

 LATIF: Rostock was in East Germany.
-And all of a sudden, just like it felt like overnight, everything changed.
-The currency changed, the head of state changed, the university changed its name, it’s curriculum.
-Like all these very specific things about Reinhard’s day to day life, all of a sudden, just changed.
+And all of a sudden, just like it felt like overnight, everything changed—the currency changed, the head of state changed, the university changed its name, its curriculum.
+Like, all these very specific things about Reinhard's day-to-day life all of a sudden just changed.

 REINHARD HEERKLOSS: Yeah.
-It’s — it’s a cultural shock.
+It's the cultural shock.

 REINHARD HEERKLOSS: I was asked to remove these barrels for their own experiment.

 LATIF: So he does it one by one.
-So he like, takes the one, he like shimmies it over, he dumps it out…
+So he, like, takes the one, he, like, shimmies it over, he dumps it out.

 REINHARD HEERKLOSS: Empty the water and wash out the sediment.